UK guide • SEO-safe redesign • Practical checklist

 Phase 1: Audit what you already have

-SEO & content audit
+SEO and content audit

-• Which pages get traffic? (keep or improve them)
+• Which pages get traffic?

-• Which pages rank already? (protect these URLs)
+• Which pages rank already?

-• Which keywords bring leads?
+• Which pages generate leads?

-• What content is missing (FAQs, service pages, case studies)?
+• What content is missing?

 Conversion audit

-• Is the offer clear in the first 5 seconds?
+• Is the offer clear quickly?

-• Are CTAs easy to find?
+• Are calls to action easy to find?

 • Is contact friction low?